 The top sirloin steaks are seared, seasoned and ready for the smoker!

-I have placed them on a Weber grill pan so I can easily transport them out to the smoker and even leave them on it to cook.
+I have placed them on a Weber grill pan so I can easily transport them out to the smoker and even leave them on it to smoke.

-Setup your smoker for cooking at about 230°F with indirect heat.
+Setup your smoker for cooking at about 225°F (107°C) with indirect heat.
 If your smoker uses a water pan, fill it up.

 I recommend letting any smoker preheat for 30-60 minutes before using it as this allows all of the metal to heat up and that helps to maintain heat and to recover faster when you open the door or lid.

-I used the Camp Chef Woodwind pellet grill for these awesome steaks but any smoker will work great as long as it can maintain the temperature adequately.
+I used the Camp Chef Woodwind for these awesome steaks but any smoker will work great as long as it can maintain the temperature adequately.

 Once the smoker is preheated and ready to go, it's time to smoke!

-Place the Weber grill pan of top sirloin steaks on the grate and close down the lid or door but don't go far.. they only take about an hour or less.
+Place the Weber grill pan of top sirloin steaks on the grate or you can place the steaks directly onto the grate.
+Close down the lid or door but don't go far.. they only take about an hour or less.

 Oak wood is really good with these steaks but any good smoking wood will work just fine.
 I recommend keeping a light smoke going for the entire time they are cooking.